Corrective Action Software: A Closed-Loop CAPA Workflow from Root Cause to Verified Closure

 A CAPA adds a prevention component.
 The preventive action element asks a different question: what changes will prevent this failure from occurring again, and what changes will prevent similar failures from occurring in the first place?
 The prevention component requires looking beyond the specific event to the conditions that allowed it — the control gaps, process weaknesses, or systemic factors that would allow a recurrence even after the immediate corrective action is complete.

 The regulatory expectation in medical device and pharmaceutical manufacturing is a full CAPA, not just a corrective action.
-21 CFR Part 820.100 requires procedures for both corrective and preventive action, with specific requirements for analysing processes, work operations, concessions, quality audit reports, and service records to detect and eliminate causes of nonconforming product.
+QMSR (the Quality Management System Regulation, effective February 2, 2026) and its predecessor 21 CFR Part 820.100 require procedures for both corrective and preventive action, with specific requirements for analyzing processes, work operations, concessions, quality audit reports, and service records to detect and eliminate causes of nonconforming product.
 FDA investigators reviewing a CAPA record expect to see evidence of both the correction and the prevention — a CAPA that documents only the corrective action without addressing prevention of recurrence is an incomplete CAPA in the regulatory sense.

 eLeaP handles both corrective action and full CAPA within the same integrated workflow record.
 The workflow stages that address the immediate correction are distinct from the stages that address prevention of recurrence, and both are required for the CAPA record to advance to effectiveness verification and closure.
 The distinction is built into the workflow architecture rather than left to the quality professional’s discretion on each record.